 Step 2 – Apply Cleaner

-Now the cleaner has been added, simply start working the wetsuit shampoo in and out of the wetsuit by squeezing at each section of the neoprene.
-Continue this process until all of the wetsuit has had a sufficient clean.
-I normally do this for a good five minutes to try and make sure the wetsuit shampoo has reached all the necessary areas a few times.
+Continue this process until all of the wetsuit panels have had a sufficient clean.
+I normally do this for a good five minutes to try and make sure the wetsuit shampoo has soaked through all the necessary areas a few times.

 Step 4 – Soak (10 Mins)